masyl/isomaton/doc/roadmap.md

 ## In Progress Release

-### v0.6 - Minidb Rules
+### v0.7 - Rules, rules, rules
-- DONE: Minidb now has a publish/subscribe pattern and is publishing on add, remove and update.
-- DONE: The old block registry has been replacd by a minidb
-- DONE: The isograph now share the same block minidb as the stage and subscribe to its events
-- DONE: Actors also have a minidb
-- DONE: Rename all "entity" vars to actor
-- DONE: Movement rules specific to each entity (bird, fish, snake, person have each different rules?)
-- DONE: Movement rules are reusable across actors.
-Ex.: cantWalkOnEmptyOrNonSolid, cantWalkIntoSolids
 - Finish migration to the new Actor inheritance model

-### v0.7 - Rules, rules, rules
 - bug: if the stage has 2 chickens, on chicken will be paralized by the others movements, because they have the same identity
 - Ruel so that actors dont walk on water
 - Rule to allow actor to occupy same space as a non-solid block, with the proper overriding z-index